hashicorp/terraform/website/docs/configuration/functions/templatefile.html.md

 ### Lists

-Given a template file `backends.tmpl` with the following content:
+Given a template file `backends.tpl` with the following content:

 ```
 %{ for addr in ip_addrs ~}